This is a prerelease version.

 At each stage, aggregation is based on score and only the best results are retained.

-Two important parameters in this search algorithm determine the amount of data sent between the members and the quality of the final result.
+Two parameters in this search algorithm determine the amount of data sent between the members and the quality of the final result.
 These parameters are as follows:

 memberLimit is less critical for overall behavior if there are only a few members.